prodCodder/traefik-deploy-master/readme.md

 ## Make projects runnable

-Of course, the project has to be entirely dockerized, with docker-compose.
+Of course, the project has to be entirely dockerized, with docker compose.

 ### Configure docker-compose file